 Pentatonix – See Through

-- Each singer in the group vocal can be identified easily, vocal humming and beatboxing is 3 dimensional feeling.
+Mitch Grassi’s Hi-Pitch male Tenor vocals perform really well at the high frequency with a good amount of sharpness.
+Each singer in the group vocal can be identified easily, the vocal humming and beat boxing has this 3 dimensional feeling.
 The mid-range is top quality when in comes to the sport IEMs market.